Frequently Asked Questions

 How would my child benefit from attending The Mars Cyber Academy?

 In the Mars Area Cyber Academy Program, your child will remain a Mars Area School District student with the capability of choosing the program of study that is individualized to his/her needs.
 Your student will have the opportunity to create his or her own schedule.
 Most importantly, your child will graduate with a Mars Area High School diploma.

 Are all students eligible to attend The Mars Cyber Academy Program?

 The Mars Area Cyber Academy program provides services to Mars Area students in Grades K-12.
-Students currently enrolled in Mars Area School District as well as students who are residents of the District and are attending other schools are eligible to apply.
+Students currently enrolled in Mars Area School District are eligible to apply.
 If your child has an Individualized Education Plan (IEP), a team meeting must be held prior to enrollment.

 Is there a cost to attend The Mars Cyber Academy?